varmox/ygeonline/content/about.md

 author = "YannickGerber"
 +++

-This blog reflects my own opinions.
+A blog about networking, virtualization and general IT related stuff.
+Opinions are my own.